-The initial group was made up of Maureen Sullivan, Kathleen Legg, Mary Smyth, Marina Gambold and Maureen Taylor.
-Each of these women spent several years in Ireland's Magdalene Laundries.
+The initial group was made up of five survivors, these included; Maureen Sullivan, Kathleen Legg, Mary Smyth, Marina Gambold and Maureen Taylor.
+Each of these women spent several years in Ireland's Magdalene Laundries and suffered horrific abuse from their time spent within these institutions.
 They, along with Steven and Gerard were invited to meet with Government officials at the Department of Justice in Ireland on the 4th of November 2009.
 It was the first time in the history of the Irish State that officials were willing to meet with and acknowledge women who were ‘resident’ in Irelands Magdalene laundries.

 Since that meeting Magdalene Survivors Together has held several marches and other meetings with Government officals at the Department of Justice, Education, Health and Environment.
-They continue to raise the question of slave labour, State failure and intervention to protect the Magdalene women.
+They continued to raise the question of slave labour, State failure and intervention to protect the Magdalene women.

 Magdalene Survivors Together is the only survivor led organisation, which focuses on the human rights aspect of the Magdalene Laundries in Ireland.
-The group has currently over twenty Magdalene women working within the voluntary organisation and these women are located throughout Ireland and the UK.
+The group has currently over one hundred Magdalene women working within the voluntary organisation and these women are located throughout Ireland and the UK.
 The women meet once a month in Dublin to discuss the magdalene issue, express ideas, concerns and ways of keeping the story of the Magdalene laundries alive and within the public domain.

 In September 2011 Magdalene Survivors Together was invited to meet with the Minister for Justice Alan Shatter on the issue of the Magdalene Laundries.
 He had earlier set up a committee led by Dr Martin McAleese to establish the true nature and extent of the States role with these institutions.
 This instruction had come about due to a direction given by the United Nations Against Torture that the Irish Goverment should compensate, prosecute and formally apologise to the women for the mistreatment they suffered at these aslyums.